Installing a Dog Door in a Metal Door? A DIY Guide

-The Guide: How to Install the Dog Door?
+The DIY Guide: How to Install a Dog Door in a Metal Door

-Firstly, you will have to detach the metal door off its hinges.
-That is because it is a safer way to work on the door.
-Additionally, it prevents you from working on an awkward position as you mark the door or try to adjust the installation of the pet door.
+Firstly, you will have to take the metal door off its hinges so that it is safer to work on.
+Additionally, it prevents you from working at an awkward angle as you mark and cut the door or try to adjust the pet door installation.

-How do you unhinge?
+How do you unhinge your door?
 The most secure way is to uncap the cover present on the pins.
 Then lightly nudge all the pins out of each of the hinges fixed on the door.

 Step-2: The Markings

 Most pet doors come with instructions and templates for the door.
-Just in case yours didn’t, you will have to measure the door and also deduce the distance you wish to keep between the bottom of the pet door and the floor.
+Just in case yours didn’t, you will have to measure the door and also deduce the distance you wish to keep between the bottom of the door and the flap.

 Pro tip: Use set squares to draw even edges on your pattern.

 Next, use your power drill to create holes on the four corners of the pattern.
 The drilled holes should be big enough to fit the blade of your heavy-duty jigsaw.
 A dog door for metal doors might be the same for wooden ones, but your jigsaw blade should not!
 Make sure it is a metal-cutting blade.

 Next, use your jigsaw to cautiously cut through the outline.
 Go slow and steady to prevent snapping your blade or creating jagged ends.
 The secret is to move from one corner-hole to another, starting from the bottom left.

 Pro tip: Use a hammer to push out the portion you cut through.
 A few taps in the middle should do the trick!